Psychic vampire

-A psychic vampire (or energy vampire) is a creature in folklore said to feed off the "life force" of other living creatures.
+A psychic vampire is a creature in folklore said to feed off the "life force" of other living creatures.
 The term can also be used to describe a person who gets increased energy around other people, but leaves those other people exhausted or "drained" of energy.
 Psychic vampires are represented in the occult beliefs of various cultures and in fiction.

 Psychic energy

 Terms used to describe the substance or essence that psychic vampires take or receive from others include: energy, qi (or ch'i), life force, prana, and vitality.
 There is no scientific or medical evidence supporting the existence of the bodily or psychic energy they allegedly drain.

 Emotional vampires

 American author Albert Bernstein uses the phrase "emotional vampire" for people with various personality disorders who are often considered to drain emotional energy from others.